 “The majority of my fans are youths, and I want to share this message of acceptance, tolerance and love over hate,” he added.

-“I strongly believe in the freedom to love and I believe in speaking up for members of the LGBTQ community who experience discrimination every single day,” she added.
+“I strongly believe in the freedom to love and I believe in speaking up for members of the LGBT community who experience discrimination every single day,” she added.

-Similar to its previous editions, this year’s Pink Dot will feature a concert and booths set up by multiple LGBTQ organisations in Singapore.
+Similar to its previous editions, this year’s Pink Dot will feature a concert and booths set up by multiple LGBT organisations in Singapore.